microsoft/tensorflow-directml-plugin/BUILD.md

 We've tested the following build environments, and we recommend using a Python environment manager like [Miniconda](https://docs.conda.io/en/latest/miniconda.html) to sandbox your builds.
 It may be possible to build in other environments that we have not tested.

 - **Windows**
-  - Visual Studio 2017 (15.x)
+  - Visual Studio 2019 (16.x)
   - Windows 10 SDK 10.0.17763.0 or newer
-  - MSYS2 20190524 or newer with the *git*, *unzip*, and *patch* packages installed
   - Bazel 3.7.2
-  - Python 3.7 environment with the following packages installed:
+  - Python 3.7 environment
-    - six
-    - numpy
-    - wheel
-    - keras_applications==1.0.6
-    - keras_preprocessing==1.0.5

 - **Linux**
   - Any glibc-based distro (we've tested Ubuntu 18.04+) with gcc/g++ packages
   - Bazel 3.7.2
-  - Python 3.7 environment with the following packages installed:
+  - Python 3.7 environment
-    - six
-    - numpy
-    - wheel
-    - keras_applications==1.0.6
-    - keras_preprocessing==1.0.5

 # Build Script